Reptile thermostats... where do you start?

 - Dimming thermostat – visual light heat bulbs

-Each thermostat will come with its own maximum wattage of power than can be run through it – make sure to check your heat source is compatible.
+Each thermostat will come with its own maximum wattage of power that can be run through it – make sure to check your heat source is compatible.
 Most on/off stats have a maximum wattage of 100w or more, so running an average sized 20-30w mat will be no problem at all.
 Dimmers tend to have around a 600w capacity.

 Some people choose to use one thermostat across multiple environments, which providing your heat sources are the same, and the requirements for each are the same, shouldn’t be a problem.
 Choose a central enclosure ideally to run your probe, and check the others regularly to ensure the small variances in temperatures are suitable, as obviously setting the bottom of a stack of vivariums’ to 28C for example, means the top one will always be hotter, as heat rises.

 Moving on from the more basic thermostats is when it can get complicated.
 Most models have the option of a “High Range” option, meaning the top temperature is higher, so more suited for desert species such as Bearded Dragons and Uromastyx, so be sure to check the maximum temperature your thermostat can provide.
-Most also have a “Day/Night” feature, wherein they can allow for a hotter day time temperature, and adjust down for a lower night time temperature, more in keeping with your reptiles natural habitat.
+Most also have a “Day/Night” feature, wherein they can allow for a hotter daytime temperature, and adjust down for a lower nighttime temperature, more in keeping with your reptile's natural habitat.
 Be sure to check if your thermostat has built-in night/day capabilities, or whether an optional extra unit needs purchasing in order to use this function.

-In recent years technology has brought us digital and touch screen thermostats, which can provide multi use functions – such as being able to dim a heat bulb during the day, whilst then being able to run a pulse stat on a ceramic heater overnight for background ambient temperature.
-These have built in timers as well, so will turn anything on or off at your desired times – the all in one package really.
+In recent years technology has brought us digital and touch screen thermostats, which can provide multi-use functions – such as being able to dim a heat bulb during the day, whilst then being able to run a pulse stat on a ceramic heater overnight for background ambient temperature.
+These have built-in timers as well, so will turn anything on or off at your desired times – the all-in-one package really.

 With any type of thermostat, there is some debate about where to place the probe for controlling the device.
 The truth is there are different options, and some will suit better than others for your chosen set-up.

-The first example is that the probe is placed underneath the heat source its controlling – in the closest place a reptile could get to it – so the substrate for ground dwelling species, but perhaps a tree or branch for arboreal species.
+The first example is that the probe is placed underneath the heat source it's controlling – in the closest place a reptile could get to it – so the substrate for ground-dwelling species, but perhaps a tree or branch for arboreal species.
 This will then control this hot spot – so you set it to your chosen temp – say 38C, and it will ensure that spot stays at 38C.
 This means that further away from this spot, it will be cooler.
 It is advised to have thermometers at opposite ends to ensure you can check your gradient regularly.

 The other way of setting these up is to do it the other way around – keep the probe in the coolest place, and set that to the coldest temp you require, say 22C.
-You know then that the cold end will always be cool enough for your pet to retreat from the heat if it needs, and your other end will be a lot hotter.
+You know then that the cold end will always be cool enough for your pet to retreat from the heat if it needs to, and your other end will be a lot hotter.

 As said, either of these techniques require that you are using thermometers to regularly read and check the opposite end, as your thermostat cannot create your gradient, merely control one area where the probe is.
 If you use the probe at the cool end, and the hot end isn’t warm enough, use a high wattage heat source.
 Similarly, if you use the probe on the hot side, and the cool end is too warm, use a lower wattage heat source.